What Is “Sa-Shi-Su-Se-So”? Japanese Seasonings Explained

 “Sa-Shi-Su-Se-So” is a mnemonic based on the first syllables of five essential Japanese seasonings:

-In Japanese cooking, these seasonings are traditionally added in this order, which helps balance flavor and preserve the natural taste of the ingredients.
+In Japanese cooking, these seasonings are traditionally added in this order, helping balance flavor and preserve the natural taste of ingredients.

 Sa – Sugar (さとう)

-・Brown sugar adds a richer aroma and flavor.
+• Brown sugar adds richer aroma and flavor.

 Shi – Salt (しお)

-・Essential in soups, simmered dishes, grilled foods, and pickles.
+• Essential in soups, grilled foods, pickles, and simmered dishes.

 Su – Vinegar (す)